pan-long/3DPointVisualisation/README.md

 3dPointVisualisation
 ====================

-A java application to visualise 3d points
+A javafx application to visualise 3d points